Advocate for the Environment

 Help us continue to advance environmental protection by donating to our cause.

-We're fighting to pass legislation to block dirty trucks from harming NJ’s air quality and environment.
+We're advocating to require zero emission commercial trucks to replace dirty trucks from harming NJ’s air quality and our residents health.

 We are advocating to amend the NJ constitution to grant every person the right to a clean and healthy environment.

-Parts of New Jersey have the worst air quality in the nation.
+Parts of NJ have the worst air quality in the nation.
 New Jersey is at ground zero for frequent storm surges and flooding due to climate change caused by ozone emissions.
 Hurricanes like Irene and Sandy will continue to cause suffering and devastation.
-For the future health and safety of our residents SCR134/ACR85 the Green Amendment needs to be implemented.
-The right to a healthy environment should be a fundamental right guaranteed in the New Jersey Constitution.
+For the future health and safety of our residents the Green Amendment needs to be implemented.
+The right to a healthy environment is a fundamental right, one that should be guaranteed by the New Jersey Constitution.

 New Jersey residents please thank Senators Bateman and Greenstein for sponsoring the Green Amendment, and encourage them to get it through committee.